NatBat92/guild-wars-2-forum/README.md

 - Controls section at the top of the page includes a search bar, favourites, contact us and add post button.
 These are above the posts so that the user is instantly aware that they can manipulate the page content.

-- Search bar allows users to search for posts on the website by title or user's name.
+- The Search bar allows users to search for posts on the website by title or username.

-- Add Post button allows users to be redirected to the 'Create Post' page, where they can add their own post to the website.
+- The 'Add Post' button allows users to be redirected to the 'Create Post' page, where they can add their own post to the website.
 The button only appears if the current user is logged in.

 - Each post clearly shows information such as the author, date created, title and description and image.
 Clicking on the post image will redirect users to the 'Post' page, where they can find more details.
-Clicking on the profile image will redirect users to the author's 'Profile' page
+Clicking on the profile image will redirect users to the author's 'Profile' page.

-- Display the most followed profiles with the possibilty to follow/unfollow a profile.
+- Displays the most followed profiles with the possibilty to follow/unfollow a profile.

 ![home screen](src/assets/readme/home-page.jpg)